-- 11. Specific Design Plan SDP-1304: SDP-1304 for infrastructure only including rough grading, dedication, and construction of Mattawoman Drive, and SWM ponds, was approved by the Planning Board on October 23, 2014 (PGCPB Resolution No. 14-116), subject to three conditions.
+- 11. Specific Design Plan SDP-1304: SDP-1304 for infrastructure only including rough grading, dedication and construction of Mattawoman Drive, and SWM ponds, was approved by the Planning Board on October 23, 2014 (PGCPB Resolution No. 14-116), subject to three conditions.
 None of those conditions are applicable to this SDP. - 12.
 Specific Design Plan SDP-1701 and amendments: SDP-1701 and amendments approved the development of RM-1 and a portion of RM-2, as well as approved architectural models to be utilized throughout the residential development in the R-M Zone of Timothy Branch; including homes proposed in the subject SDP amendment.
 None of these prior approvals included conditions applicable to the subject SDP amendment. - 13.
-2010 Prince George's County Landscape Manual: The subject SDP proposes multifamily development of the RM-5 area of Timothy Branch.
-This development is subject to the requirements of the Landscape Manual, Section 4.1, Residential Requirements; Section 4.3, Parking Lot Requirements; Section 4.6, Buffering Development from Streets; and Section 4.9, Sustainable Landscaping Requirements.
+2010 Prince George's County Landscape Manual: The subject SDP proposes the development of 251 residential units in RM-3 and RM-4 areas of Timothy Branch.
+This development is subject to the following requirements of the Landscape Manual, Section 4.1, Residential Requirements; Section 4.6, Buffering Development from Streets; and Section 4.9, Sustainable Landscaping Requirements.
 Landscape plans provided for the subject area of development demonstrate conformance with these requirements. - 14.
-Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This site is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance because the entire site has a previously approved TCP1, and a portion of the site has an approved and implemented TCP2 Plan.
+Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This site is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance because the entire site has a previously approved Type 1 tree conservation plan and a portion of the site has an approved and implemented TCP2.
 In addition, a revised TCP2 prepared in accordance with the current woodland conservation requirements have been submitted with this application.

 The TCP2 covers a 334.26-acre property that contains 175.35 acres of upland woodlands and 28.69 acres of wooded floodplain.
-The TCP2 shows two phases of development.
+The TCP2 shows 2 phases of development.
 Phase 1 is 320 acres and Phase 2 is 13.63 acres.
 The current application is for the development RM-3 and RM-4.
-No development is proposed in the L-A-C-zoned portion of the site.
+No development is proposed in the L-A-C portion of the site.
 The revised TCP2 submitted with the current application proposes to clear a cumulative total of 137.95 acres of upland woodlands and 1.00 acre of wooded floodplain.

-The woodland conservation threshold for this property is 53.77 acres.
+The woodland conservation threshold or this property is 53.77 acres.
 Based upon the total proposed clearing, the woodland conservation requirement is 103.26 acres.
-The plan proposes to meet the woodland conservation requirement in 34.04 acres of on-site preservation, 39.33 acres of on-site afforestation/reforestation within the net tract, 2.01 acres of afforestation/reforestation in the floodplain, and 26.15 acres of off-site woodland conservation being provided on the site.
+The plan proposes to meet the woodland conservation requirement in 34.04 acres of on-site preservation, 39.33 acres of on-site afforestation/reforestation within the net tract, 2.01 acers of afforestation/reforestation in the floodplain, and 26.15 acres of off-site woodland conservation being provided on the site.

-Technical revisions to the TCP2 are required, as conditioned herein.
+Several technical revisions to the TCP2 are required, as conditioned herein.